31 Jul Proudly presenting: A Craftivist’s Manifesto in seven languages so far…

 I sometimes think Craftivism is like the word Punk.
 Under that umbrella term you have The Clash, Sex Pistols, Ramones, Blondie and so many other bands that sound nothing like each other but are all seen as part of the Punk scene.
 Similarly Craftivism (the term was coined by Betsy Greer in 2001) can be used to describe so many different activities and creations.

 Here at the Craftivist Collective we focus on campaigning and activism where we question and challenge the root causes of poverty and suffering and look for long term solutions to those problems.
 The solutions might be a change in law, a shift in behaviour or a change in attitude.
 Our heroes are activists like Ghandi, Martin Luther King and the Suffragettes who all brilliantly changed our world for the long term.
 So the Craftivist Collective is not about fundraising, donating or simply awareness-raising.
-We use craft (mostly hand-embroidery) as a powerful tool to create slow, quiet, thoughtful and compassionate activism as a catalyst for long term positive change in our world and in ourselves.
+We use craft (mostly hand-embroidery and paper craft) as a powerful tool to create slow, quiet, thoughtful and compassionate activism as a catalyst for long term positive change in our world and in ourselves.
 We believe craft, if done wisely, can be a powerful, change-making instrument to add to the toolbox of activism.

 “If we want our world to be more beautiful, kind & just, then our activism should be beautiful, kind & just”

 We are aware that good intentions are only the start and that we can benefit from guidelines so that we don’t harm others.
 When we are working for example alongside vulnerable people to help them out of poverty and suffering, we believe we have to be even more emotionally intelligent and sensitive than if we were online pharmacy discount working in another area that doesn’t focus on justice issues.
 All of our craftivism actions should be rooted in our values, crafted with skill, sensitivity and wisdom.